busterwood/busterwood.github.io/layers.md

 title: "Layers"
 ---

+# Layers

-Software systems are composed in layers, with higher-level [[modules]] calling lower-level [[modules]].
+Software systems are composed in layers, with higher-level [modules](modules) calling lower-level [modules](modules).
 In a well-designed system, different layers use different abstractions.
 If modules in adjacent layers use the same abstraction then this is a *smell* that suggests a problem with class decomposition.

 ### Pass-through methods